juhp/koji-tool/README.md

 It uses `date` to parse a specified date string and can use an NVR glob pattern to select builds.

+Note results are ordered by build_id (not time) for speed.

 ### Usage

 By default lists up to 10 Fedora Koji builds.